Aliases for PMEL Gene

 GeneCards Summary for PMEL Gene

 PMEL (Premelanosome Protein) is a Protein Coding gene.
-Diseases associated with PMEL include halo nevi and juvenile xanthogranuloma.
-Among its related pathways are Metabolism and Metabolism.
+Diseases associated with PMEL include microcephaly 7, primary, autosomal recessive and gallbladder melanoma.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 An important paralog of this gene is GPNMB.

 UniProtKB/Swiss-Prot for PMEL Gene